Mihara/nimlike/README.md

 * A post can only be liked by a given IP address once.
 * You can set the maximum number of comments a given IP address (rather than certificate) may leave per post.

-I am of a mind that, barring the actual security holes, reacting to people actually engaging in abuse, rather than preventively trying to block legitimate things they *might* try to do too much, makes more sense for a hobby tool like that.
+I am of a mind that, barring the actual security holes, reacting to people actually engaging in abuse, rather than preventively trying to block legitimate things they *might* abuse, makes more sense for a hobby tool like that.
+[Clbuttic mistakes](https://thedailywtf.com/articles/The-Clbuttic-Mistake-) are best avoided.

 That said, it is very much recommended to disallow access to `nimlike` in your `robots.txt`: